Borouge Data Protection Notice

 (c) Employment information such as employment history and references, resumes, organisation name, organisation type, industry sector, job function and responsibilities, designation, business telephone and fax numbers, business email addresses;

-(e) Financial information such as credit / debit card details (if required);
+(e) Financial information such as bank account details;

 (f) Records from discussions or correspondences, including details obtained through customer satisfaction or other surveys;